 GLOG maintains close business ties to two of the premier companies in the LNG sector—Shell and Cheniere.
 Having high quality counterparties is vital to mitigating default risk and providing access to future projects.

-GLOG pays a regular quarterly dividend of $0.15/share and for two consecutive years has rewarded shareholders with a year-end special dividend of at least $0.38/share.
-The total 2019 dividend now yields more than 14% and shows signs of growth heading into 2020 and 2021 as the newbuild fleet enters into service.
+GLOG pays a regular quarterly dividend of $0.05/share and for two consecutive years has rewarded shareholders with a year-end special dividend of at least $0.38/share.
+The total dividend currently yields more than 8% and shows signs of growth heading into 2021 as the newbuild fleet enters into service.

-The recent share price has fallen to the mid-single digits and we believe this an attractive entry point for value-oriented investors who have an eye toward the future.
-In the meantime, shareholders are rewarded with a yield of 14% which we anticipate will remain sustainable.
+The recent share price has fallen to the low-single digits and we believe this an attractive entry point for value-oriented investors who have an eye toward the future.